 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 It is allocated to children from low-income families who are known to be eligible for free school meals (FSM) and children who have been looked after continuously for more than six months.
 It is intended to address inequalities between children eligible for FSM and their peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 From April 2012, this also includes pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).

 We are free to spend the Pupil Premium as we see fit.
 As part of our duty to be publically accountable for this additional funding and how we have used this to support eligible pupils, the DfE expects all schools to report online their use of the Pupil Premium and its impact.
-Below are the report from 2015 – 16 and our Pupil Premium funding plan for 2016 – 17.

 Free School Meal Entitlement